djotaku/adventofcode/2020/Day_13/README.md

 ## Commentary / Approach to the Problem
 ### 2020
+Overall a simple, if relatively inefficient search to find the earliest bus to take me to the airport.

 ### 2021
 For 2021 I decided to simply approach part 2 of the problem.
 This didn't seem like one where the second answer was going to really depend all too much on the solution to the first one.